aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/01_inputoutput.md

      0.000000  0.000000  1.000000  0.000000
     -1.000000  0.000000  0.000000  0.000000

++ List of symmetry operations in crystallographic notation:
+   1: x,y,z
+   2: -z,-x,-y
+   3: -y,x,z
+[...]
+   47: x,-z,-y
+   48: y,z,-x

 + List of centering vectors (4):
   Vector 1: 0.000000  0.000000  0.000000
   Vector 2: 0.000000  0.500000  0.500000
   Vector 3: 0.500000  0.000000  0.500000
   Vector 4: 0.500000  0.500000  0.000000

-+ Centering type (p=1,a=2,b=3,c=4,i=5,f=6,r=7): 6
++ Crystal symmetry information
+  Space group (Hermann-Mauguin): Fm-3m (number 225)
+  Space group (Hall): -F 4 2 3 (number 523)
+  Point group (Hermann-Mauguin): m-3m
+  Point group (Schoenflies): Oh
+  Holohedry: cubic
+  Laue class: m-3m
 ~~~

+The Cartesian to crystallographic ("car to crys") transformation
-The Cartesian/crystallographic transformation matrices are the
-transformation operations between the vector basis formed by the cell
+matrices are the transformation operations between the vector basis
-vectors (crystallographic coordiantes) and the internal Cartesian axes
+formed by the cell vectors (crystallographic coordiantes) and the
-used in critic2 (Cartesian coordinates).
-The crystallographic to
+internal Cartesian axes used in critic2 (Cartesian coordinates).
+The
-Cartesian matrix ("crys to car") gives the cell vectors in Cartesian
+crystallographic to Cartesian matrix ("crys to car") gives the cell
-axes.
-The metric tensor is the transpose of "crys to car" times "crys
+vectors in Cartesian axes.
+The metric tensor is the transpose of "crys
-to car", and contains the scalar products between lattice vectors.
+to car" times "crys to car", and contains the scalar products between
+lattice vectors.
 ~~~
 + Car/crys coordinate transformation matrices:
   A = car to crys (xcrys = A * xcar, bohr^-1)